Charlotte Laws: Political commentator

 Charlotte Laws is a political analyst and has worked as a BBC News contributor since 2015.
 She has also made appearances on the Al Jazeera network, and participated in a Reddit AMA in September 2015 with Rick Wilson.
 Laws has publicly discussed "hidden Trump supporters" and called Trump a feminist and a pacifist.
 Some of her controversial articles about Trump and politics have appeared in HuffPost and The Daily Caller.
 In 2019, she stated she was supporting Cory Booker and Tulsi Gabbard for the 2020 presidential election.

 Bill Cosby scandal

 On November 30, 2014, Laws spoke out about her "34-year-old Bill Cosby secret."
 In a Salon.com article, she detailed her experiences with Cosby and a friend she calls "Sandy".
 Laws claims that "Sandy" was already in a long term sexual relationship with Cosby before he drugged "Sandy" in 1981 before they had sex.
-Laws was interviewed on the Dr. Drew On Call in December 2014 about this issue, suggesting a few days later, in a Fox News interview, that Cosby has somnophilia.
+Laws was interviewed on Dr. Drew On Call in December 2014 about this issue, suggesting a few days later, in a Fox News interview, that Cosby has somnophilia.